 Like any major city, Panama City has its risks, and certain areas should be approached with caution, but from Blu hostel I walked around fairly extensively, particularly to the main street of Av.
 Central España which is in the Obarrio district (more below) so lets looks at those safer areas.

-Safer Areas For Panama City
+Safer Areas In Panama City

 Safe Area 01 - Casco Viejo

 This historic district, known for its colonial architecture, is heavily frequented by tourists and well-patrolled by police.
 It’s generally safe during the day and early evening, though tourists should stay alert for pickpockets.
-If you are looking for safe and welcoming hosteling in Casco Viejo (and this really is a fantastic area to stay in Panama City) then two of the best are.
+If you are looking for safe and welcoming hosteling in Casco Viejo (and this really is a fantastic area to stay in Panama City) then two of the best are below:

 Magnolia Inn - A beautiful hostel with Boutique Vibes